DonnerX/A2L-editor/README.md

-# Practice-in-ETAS
+# a2l editor
-outlook operation, RE , excel operation
+RE module

 hier is my first file, I like Programming , so I'm hier.